lukebrowne/the-times-pdf/README.md

 the paper every morning 📰

-This currently downloads the latest version of The Times/The Sunday Times as a PDF.
-Soon to upload somewhere and email a link.
+This currently downloads the latest version of The Times/The Sunday Times as a PDF and pings sends it as a Slack message.

 ```bash
 # build the docker image